If you’re the owner of a small business, it’s more than likely that you’re also the CEO. The question we’re exploring here is “should you be?”

 Hiring a CEO doesn’t at all mean that you’re turning your back on the business.
 As a matter of fact, it’s just the opposite.
 You’re bringing in someone more capable, more experienced than yourself in order to grow the business.
 And, thinking like an owner, that could be a very smart decision!

 The Key Question – Ownership vs. Management

 Which skills, experience, training, and aptitudes are needed to take the company to the next level?
 If you were interviewing candidates for the CEO position, would you hire yourself?

 If you’re the person with those qualifications, great.
-But, if you’re totally honest with yourself, and realize that you don’t have what it takes to be the CEO, or you lack the interest for that role, then it’s in the best interest of the business, and ultimately in your own interest as an owner, for a professional manager to step in and take the helm.
+But, if you’re totally honest with yourself, and realize that you don’t have what it takes to be the CEO, or you lack the interest, then it’s best for the business, and ultimately best for you as the owner, for a professional manager to step in and take the helm.

-Something else to consider is how your exit strategy affects this CEO vs. owner issue.
+Something else to consider is how your exit strategy affects this management vs. ownership issue.
 If your long-term goal is to sell the company, you need to make sure that the organization can run without you.
 Otherwise, what are you selling?
 No one is going to buy a business if the most important person in the organization walks away after the sale.

 What to Do Next